StreetScout

 Where is Armadale (WA)?

-Armadale (WA) is a suburb of Western Australia, Australia.
+Armadale (WA) is a suburb of Western Australia, Australia, in the Armadale local government area.

 What is the population of Armadale (WA)?